ikohane/surveysays/README.md

 **Author:** Isaac Kohane
 **License:** MIT (see `LICENSE`)

+SurveySays is a local-first survey authoring and delivery system: you compile questionnaire content locally (from CSVs/templates) into a safe JSON format, manage campaigns and recipients in a local Admin UI, and then deliver surveys by emailing a link where the respondent’s browser retrieves (or is assigned) the questionnaire and submits results back to the study operator.
+A key mode—recommended by collaborator **Payal Chandak**—is **just-in-time questionnaire configuration on link-open**: when the recipient opens the email link, the system assigns the question set at that moment and snapshots it for reproducibility.

 This repo currently contains:

 - **`qgen/`**: a local questionnaire generator that produces per-recipient questionnaire JSON variants